Parable #41. Invitation to a Wedding Banquet (Kingdom of Heaven):

 Meaning #1.
 The Wedding Feast is called the “Marriage Supper of the Lamb.”
 There are two such feast (one in heaven; and one on earth).
 The Marriage Supper of the Lamb that occurs on earth occurs during the Golden Age of the full restoration of Israel.
 This has not occurred as of yet because of the successive rabbinates of Israel repeatedly rejecting the Invitation (Call of the Spirit) of Adonai.
 Further efforts have been put forth by the Spirit countless numbers of times to renew the royal invitation but always with the same negative result.

 Meaning #3.
 So the enraged King, Adonai Elohim, has (up until recently) responded in kind.
 The Adonai of Hosts (Adonai Tseva’ot) sent his army and destroyed those murderers (my ancestors) and burned their (our) city.
-The Messiah had in mind here the terrible effect of HIS/our nation’s rejection of Him.
-Adonai had made plans for His Son’s messianic kingdom reign and His invitation had been graciously extended.
-But the preaching of Yochanan the prophet, the Messiah, and His shlichim (sent ones) was largely been ignored.
-The nation’s elite religious and political leaders even killed many of their own Jewish brothers who had extended the Divine invitation to them.
-Consequently, Adonai allowed the Roman legion to come into Jerusalem and destroy the temple in 70 C.E. (since that time it is a gross understatement to simply say that things have been a “mess”).
+The Messiah had in mind here the terrible effect of our nation’s rejection of him.
+Adonai (our G-d) had made plans for his Son’s messianic kingdom reign and His (the Father’s) invitation had been graciously extended.
+But the preaching of Yochanan the prophet, the Messiah, and his shlichim (sent ones) was largely ignored.
+These elite religious and political leaders even killed many of their own Jewish brothers who had extended the Divine invitation to them.
+Consequently, Adonai allowed the Roman legion to come into Jerusalem and destroy the temple in 70 C.E.
+Since that time, almost two millennia ago, it is a gross understatement to simply say that things have been a “mess!”